dxD7/CYCPLUS-BC2-Virtual-Shifter/README.md

 Wait for Confirmation: The script will automatically connect.
 Wait for the success messages:
+(If it fails to connect the first time and the script just closes, run it again and it should work)

 🔍 Scanning for BC2... (waiting for connection)
 ✅ Found device: CYCPLUS BC2 ...